-The chassis number is a 17 digit number, beginning with the letters VF3, and is found stamped on a plate visible through a window in the bottom left hand corner of the windscreen, and also on a plate under the bonnet attached to the bonnet closing crossmember.
+The chassis number is a 17 digit number, beginning with the letters WDB, and is found on a plate located at the base of the driver's seat.

 The factory job number is an alphanumeric code consisting of a letter followed by four numbers, and is found on a label inside the glove box.